 Employment Insurance (EI)

 The EI program provides temporary income support to unemployed workers while they look for employment or to upgrade their skills.
 The EI program also provides special benefits to workers who take time off work due to illness, pregnancy, caring for a new-born or newly adopted child (and more).

-Contributing to the EI program is optional for all self-employed people in Canada and the rate is 1.66 percent of earnings
+Contributing to the EI program is optional for all self-employed people in Canada.
+The rate is 1.62 percent of earnings.

 GST, HST, and PST – what’s the difference and do I need to pay it?